mnebuerquo/profile/sherman-adelson-resume.md

 *Tales From the Strange Universe (TFTSU)* http://www.tftsu.com/

 Developed Tales From the Strange Universe, an internet browser game with players in more than 10 countries.
-* Designed and built TFTSU using PHP, Linux, Nginx, and MySql.
+* Designed and built TFTSU using PHP, Python, Javascript, Linux, Nginx, and MySql.
 * Used Ajax techniques with jQuery and Javascript to implement advanced user interface features.
 * Built a pay-to-play token system using Amazon FPS for credit card processing.
 Later migrated payment system from Amazon FPS to Stripe.
 * Performed multiple rounds of Usability Testing to refine interface and features.